Burundi vote campaign begins in shadow of violence and COVID-19

-"UNSPEAKABLE ACTS" A United Nations report last year accused security forces and the ruling party of gang rapes, torture, and killings.
-CNL has also accused the police, intelligence services, and officials of carrying out killings and enforced disappearances of its members.
+A United Nations report last year accused security forces and the ruling party of gang rapes, torture and killings.
+CNL has also accused the police, intelligence services and officials of carrying out killings and enforced disappearances of its members.

-Calls and messages to government spokesman Prosper Ntahorwamiye for comment were unanswered.
+Burundi government spokesman Prosper Ntahorwamiye told Reuters in a WhatsApp message he had no comment.
 The government has previously denied accusations of rights violations.
 Between January and March, Ligue Iteka, an exiled Burundian rights group, documented 67 killings, including 14 extrajudicial executions, and six disappearances.

-"These elections will be accompanied by more abuses, as Burundian officials and members of the Imbonerakure are using violence with near-total impunity to allow the ruling party to entrench its hold on power," said Lewis Mudge, Central Africa director at Human Rights Watch, in a statement on Monday.
+"These elections will be accompanied by more abuses, as Burundian officials and members of the Imbonerakure are using violence with near-total impunity to allow the ruling party to entrench its hold on power," said Lewis Mudge, Central Africa director at Human Rights Watch.
 Five other candidates are vying for the presidency, including the first vice president Gaston Sindimwo and former president Domicien Ndayizeye.
 Parliamentary and municipal elections will be held at the same time.

 Rights groups around the world are concerned that repressive governments may exploit the coronavirus crisis to crack down on opponents and consolidate their power.
-Elsewhere in Africa, Burundi, Tanzania, Ivory Coast, and Guinea are also all due to hold elections this year.
+Elsewhere in Africa, Tanzania, Ivory Coast and Guinea are also all due to hold elections this year.

 ALSO READ